 In wireframing a form wizard I uncovered a flow improvement.

 Instead of a single check answers page immediately before the confirmation screen, … insert a check answers page after each major sectionFowler, 2020

 To iterate on this called for visualising a revised flow.

-Mapping the flow made it clear which major sections need a check answers page.
-I replaced the overwhelming single check answers page with two smaller pages.
+Mapping the flow made it clear which major sections needed a check answers page.
+I replaced one overwhelming check answers page with two smaller pages.

 I also labelled each form step with the relative URL of a pen I created.
 I’ll come back to why we need relative URLs instead of absolute URLs.
 My flow map now serves as both a handy visual and a reference for connecting form navigation.

 Submitting a form is the usual way to navigate from one step to the next.
 This is straightforward for a web prototype, with a couple of extras to build in for Codepen.
 I combine 4 HTML attributes on the